 Marble floors are cleaned with Wyandotte Detergent.
 Wet the floor with clean water, sprinkle it with detergent, then mop or scrub the floor.
-Clean a small area at a time and remove the soiled water promptly.
+Clean a small area.
 Rinse with a clean mop.
 If some areas are badly soiled, give them this special treatment: Mix the detergent with water to the consistency of thick cream and apply it to the soiled marble.
 Let it dry, then rinse it off thoroughly with clean water.
 If the floor looks dusty or white when it is dry, too much detergent has been used or the floor has been incompletely rinsed.
 Rinse it again.
 Sealed marble floors can be damp-mopped.

 Stains on marble, as on other materials, are easier to remove if they are treated promptly.
 Remove the material that has caused the stain, then apply the proper stain remover.
 Solvents recommended are alcohol, acetone, lighter fluid, and flammable cleaning fluids.
 The best bleach is hydrogen peroxide (35 percent).
 Light stains can sometimes be removed by rubbing them with Wyandotte Detergent.
 Deep stains may require patient poulticing.
 A poultice is made by mixing the stain remover with Wyandotte Detergent or whiting.